bids-standard/bids-specification/src/04-modality-specific-files/07-behavioral-experiments.md

       "Description": "Indicator of the type of trial", "Levels": {
-         "congruent": "Word and color font are congruent.", "incongruent": "Word and color font are not congruent.", }
+         "congruent": "Word and color font are congruent.", "incongruent": "Word and color font are not congruent."
+      }
    }
 }